CryptoABS/cryptoabs-token/README.md

 ## Technical Definition

+CryptoABS is an ABS contract template.
 At the technical level CABS are a ERC20-compliant tokens.

 ## Techincal Stack